What Happened Between Automattic and WP Engine?

-Matt went so far as to block WP Engine from logging into the WordPress.org website (owned by the WordPress foundation).
-In addition, WP Engine isn’t able to update their plugins in the WordPress plugin directory, and WP Engine customers have been blocked from downloading or updating any plugins from the WordPress directory.
+After announcing the refusal of WP Engine to put money back into WordPress, Matt blocked WP Engine from logging into the WordPress.org website.
+WP Engine isn’t able to update their plugins in the WordPress plugin directory, and WP Engine customers have been blocked from downloading or updating any plugins from the WordPress directory.
 (Although they still have the option to manually download and upload updates to their websites.)

 In the end, no matter who gets the popular vote in this Automattic vs WPEngine war, the WordPress community is now severely divided.
 So what happens now?